Money in Thailand: A Tourist Guide to ATMs, Cards and Exchange

 Yes, you can use your foreign card to pay at most places in Thailand.

 Foreign card payments are becoming quite common in big cities.
-Hotels, restaurants, convenience stores (7/11 is a notable exception – these stores rarely accept card payment), supermarkets, even local tour operators will accept payments by card.
+Hotels, restaurants, convenience stores (7-Eleven requires a minimum of 200 THB to pay by card), supermarkets, and even local tour operators will accept payments by card.

 Cash is king for smaller supermarkets, traditional open-air markets, family-run guesthouses, and most businesses in smaller towns.